Waiver of inadmissibility

-An Application for Waiver of Grounds of Inadmissibility is an application for legal entry to the United States made by an individual who on one or more grounds is deemed inadmissible.
-The application is submitted to the consular office, U.S. Citizenship and Immigration Services office or SCOTUS court considering the visa or adjustment of status application.
+An Application for Waiver of Grounds of Inadmissibility is an application for legal entry to the United States made by an individual who, on one or more grounds, is otherwise inadmissible.
+After a U.S. consular officer or USCIS has determined that the applicant is inadmissible, the application (Form I-601) is filed with the U.S. Citizenship and Immigration Services (USCIS), which adjudicates the waiver request.

-Otherwise Inadmissible persons
+Otherwise Inadmissible Persons

-Persons may be inadmissible to the United States for any one of the grounds for excludability listed below.
+Persons may be inadmissible to the United States for any one of the grounds for inadmissibility listed below.